Many-body quantum resources of graph states: Star graphs

-Hence the connecion of a pair of nodes that are in the eigen-states of the $x$ operators yields an extra $1/\sqrt2$, which decreases the GHZ coherence.
-To contrary the coupling when one of the nodes in the the eigenstate of $x$ and the other in the eigenstate of $z$ does not produce such temrs, namely
+Therefore, connecting a pair of nodes in the eigenstate of the $x$ operator yields an additional factor of $1/\sqrt2$, which reduces the GHZ coherence.
+Conversely, coupling one of node in the eigenstate of $x$ and the other in the eigenstate of $z$ does not produce such terms,

-Pair of nodes in the eigenstates of $z$, for instance $\ket{0_z0_x}$ are eigenstates of $\hat C_z$ with $\pm1$ eigen-values, hence also do not influence the GHZ coherence.
+A pair of nodes such as $\ket{0_z0_x}$ is an eigenstate of $\hat C_z$ with $\pm1$ eigenvalues.
+Therefore, they also do not influence GHZ coherence.